Strategy and corporate objectives

 The complex challenges society is faced with are summarised in the UN’s 17 Sustainable Development Goals (SDGs).
 These 17 SDGs constitute a global call to action to create a socially, ecologically and economically sustainable world by 2030.
 Together with internal and external stakeholders, Witteveen+Bos looked into how we can maximise our contribution to achieving the SDGs.
 Our analysis shows that we can make concrete contributions to 11 of the 17 goals.
 We defined four corporate objectives through which we aim to increase our impact on these material goals.

-Objective 1: Adding value through projects
+Objective 1: Societal value through projects

-Objective 2: Developing talent
+Objective 2: Talent development

-Objective 3: Adding value through our business operations
+Objective 3: Sustainable business operations

-Objective 4: Creating economic value
+Objective 4: Economic value

 Achieving healthy financial results is essential to ensure the company’s long-term continuity.
 Good financial results are necessary to ensure sufficient scope for innovation and other new developments, and to invest in people.
 We therefore aim to realise a healthy annual net profit margin of at least 8 % and an annual workforce and revenue growth of 3 to 5 %.